Stephenlz/OnLineLearning-Website/README.md

 # OnLineLearning-Website
-Use Django to build a OnLineLearning website, people can buy and watch courses online
+Use Django to build an OnLineLearning website, people can buy and watch courses online